 - Most recent educational institution attended

-Upon matriculation, we ask that students complete an online 'privacy of records' form on TheHub regarding parent or guardian access, which they may change at any time.
-Students indicate whether we may release general information on academic progress to parents or guardians and whether, upon request, we may send them copies of their evaluations.
+Students complete an online 'privacy of records' form on TheHub regarding parent or guardian access, which they may change at any time.
+Students indicate whether the College may release general information on academic progress and/or copies of academic contracts to parents or guardians and whether, upon request, the College may send them copies of their evaluations.
 Other third parties may also obtain non-directory information if the student has signed a release.